-Modern benefit strategies are changing the employee benefits industry.
-As demand for voluntary benefits increases, employers are quickly working towards delivering new programs designed to accommodate the lifestyles of their employees.
+Modern benefit strategies are changing the landscape of the employee benefits industry.
+As demand for voluntary benefits increases, employers are quickly shifting towards delivering new programs designed to accommodate the individual lifestyles of their employees.

 The flexibility and customization of voluntary benefits contribute significant advantages to both employers and their employees.
-This customization could be instrumental in gaining higher levels of overall job satisfaction, which can, in turn, improve morale and employee retention.
+This customization could be instrumental in gaining higher levels of overall job satisfaction, improve morale, and increase employee retention.

 According to Forbes, by 2025 millennials will make up nearly 75 percent of the workforce.
 This shift in demographics within the workforce will have a tremendous impact on workplace expectations as salary alone will no longer drive employee retention.